Why one press release won’t make you a star overnight

 The art of press releases in five steps

 So, how do you write a good press release?
-Here are five important points that will make sure that your releases are not only read but also used to write an article:
+Here are five essential points that will make sure that your releases are not only read but also used to write an article:

 1. Have something to say

 Sounds obvious?
-Well, look at the first sentence of this article again… So, think twice before you issue a press release and only issue one when you have something relevant to say.
-This could be the standard news release before or after a race, a contract renewal, the arrival of a new sponsor or your reaction to a situation that involved you in one way or another.
+Well, look at the first sentence of this article again… So, think twice before issuing a press release, and only do so when you have something relevant to say.
+This could be the standard news release before or after a race, a contract renewal, the arrival of a new sponsor, or your reaction to a situation that involved you in one way or another.

 2. Tailored contact lists

-It is better to send a release to 20 journalists who follow your series and more importantly, with whom you have a good relation than to 200 random media representatives who have never heard of you.
+It is better to send a release to 20 journalists who follow your series and, more importantly, with whom you have a good relationship than to 200 random media representatives who have never heard of you.
 You might get the odd article as some journalists were desperate for a story at that very moment your release arrived, but that’s just a stroke of luck.

-It takes time to develop a tailored contact list as you need to find out who writes about you already and who is likely to have an interest in you.
+It takes time to develop a tailored contact list, as you need to find out who is already writing about you and who is likely to have an interest in you.
 Then establish a personal contact, or ask your PR manager to do it for you.
 Next time this journalist receives your press release, he is much more likely to write about you because he can actually put a face to your name.

 3. Timing

-Sometimes you have no choice when to send out a release, for example on a Sunday night after your race.
+Sometimes you have no choice but to send out a release, for example, on a Sunday night after your race.
 Still, there are good and bad times to send a press release.
-A bad time for a publication is the time it goes to press as a) the journalist won’t have time to read your release and b) even if he does, it will normally be too late to include the information in the next edition.
+A bad time for a publication is the time it goes to press, as a) the journalist won’t have time to read your release, and b) even if he does, it will usually be too late to include the information in the next edition.

-There is also the ‘external timing’, meaning that it is not a good idea to issue a release when there is another important (motorsport) event going on at the same time.
-Chances are that the bigger event will get the coverage as there is only so much space in a publication or time in a journalist’s day.
+There is also the ‘external timing’, meaning that it is not a good idea to issue a release when another important (motorsport) event is taking place simultaneously.
+Chances are that the bigger event will get the coverage, as there is only so much space in a publication or time in a journalist’s day.

-Of course, things are a little different regarding online publications as timing is less important for them and space usually is not an issue either.
-But send your release at the wrong time, it might still get overlooked.
+Of course, things are a little different regarding online publications, as timing is less important for them, and space is usually not an issue either.
+However, sending your release at the wrong time might still result in it being overlooked.

 4. Layout and structure